 - Consists of a set of sensors giving your precise data on the surrounding environment (temperature, brightness, humidity, etc.)

-Even the basic knowledge required to build an IoT prototype is relatively complex.
+Even the basic knowledge to build an IoT prototype is relatively complex.
 In case you decide to turn to a third party, the only task for you to resolve is finding the company.

 Prototyping requests make a solid portion of our portfolio.
 We’d like to share with you our expertise and demonstrate one of the use cases.
 Described below is a prototyping project we prepared for the German multinational automotive corporation.
 The idea was to create a viable version of customized product with a basic set of functions, in this case a vehicle monitoring system.
 Basically it’s an IoT device integrating with an IoT Hub and transferring the data to the storage.
 The implementation included leveraging the most cost-effective functionality that also meets the Client’s technical requirements.